apioo/fusio/README.md

 ## Documentation

 We want to create a system which is easy to use also by novice users.
-To enable everybody to start using Fusio we need a simple to understand documentation.
-Since we have not always the view of a novice developer please let us know about chapters which are difficult to understand or topics which are missing.
-You can also send us directly a pull request with an improved version.
-The main documentation of Fusio is available at [readthedocs](http://fusio.readthedocs.io/en/latest/).
+To enable everybody to start using Fusio we need a great documentation.
+We have bundled all documentation at our [documentation website](https://docs.fusio-project.org/) please feel free to adjust or contribute new documents in case you think something is missing or wrong.
-The documentation source is available in the `docs/` folder.

 # Support